derekwhayes/my-robot-shop/README.md

 >* Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 * AddInhousePartController.java / line 42 / add check if inv is outside min-max range
-* AddInhousePartController.java / line 43 / assign an error msg
+* AddInhousePartController.java / line 44 / return to the form* Add
-* AddInhousePartController.java / line 44 / return to the form now displaying error
+* InhousePartController.java / line 43 / assign an error msg
 * AddOutsourcedPartController.java / line 44 / add the same conditional to the outsource controller
 ### H. ADD VALIDATION FOR BETWEEN OR AT THE MAXIMUM AND MINIMUM FIELDS
 >* Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.

+* AddInhousePartController.java / line 42 / split conditional to display specific message for low inventory
+* AddOutsourcedPartController.java / line 44 / split conditional to display specific message for low inventory
 >* Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.

+*
 >*  Display error messages when adding and updating parts if the inventory is greater than the maximum.

 ### I. ADD AT LEAST TWO UNIT TESTS FOR THE MAXIMUM AND MINIMUM FIELDS TO THE PartTest CLASS IN THE TEST PACKAGE